ibm-cloud-architecture/refarch-caseportal-app/README.md

 ![home page](docs/homepage.png)

 For public cloud deployment the application is up and running at the following address: http://caseincapp.mybluemix.net/.
 When deployed on IBM Cloud Private the URL is http://portal.brown.case.
-You will need some DNS or hosts mapping to support this direct access.
+You will need some DNS or hosts mapping in your `/etc/hosts` to support this direct access.

 ## Pre-requisites
 The common pre-requisites for the integration solution are defined [here](https://github.com/ibm-cloud-architecture/refarch-integration#prerequisites), so be sure to get them done.